First new HDB flats in Lakeview and Shunfu in over 40 years to go on sale from June

 "For example, three-generation playgrounds will provide safe and engaging spaces for children to play, while adult and elderly fitness stations will encourage active lifestyles through exercise," it said.

-Residents will also be able to enjoy a roof garden above the multi-storey car park.
+Residents will also have access to a roof garden above the multi-storey car park.

-Another feature will be the realignment of the park connector along Upper Thomson Road to provide easy access to green spaces such as MacRitchie Reservoir.
-New covered linkways will connect the Lakeview BTO project to a bus stop on Upper Thomson Road.

 "These new and enhanced amenities will bring added convenience for both new and existing residents and create a vibrant neighbourhood," said HDB.